rafaqz/DimensionalData.jl/docs/src/plots.md

 ```

 Other plots also work, here DD ignores the axis order and instead
-favours the categorical varable for the X axis:
+favours the categorical variable for the X axis:

 ```@example Makie
 Makie.rainclouds(A)